Minor in Cinema and Media Studies – Minors

 - Social media technologies are an integral part of social life.
 This course helps students develop a vocabulary for understanding social media critically and analytically.
 Content includes a history of social media technologies, examinations of how people construct identities and relationships on social media, and how misinformation affects online experiences.

-MSCH-D 337 Digital Media
+MSCH-D 337 Digital Media and Society

 - Credits